How to Sell a House by Owner in Arizona

 • Floor plan imaging: Having a 2D or 3D floor plan image allows buyers to see spatial relationships regarding how the home is connected.

 Note: When selling a house by owner in Arizona, the seller will need to arrange for these marketing services on their own and budget for them as part of their listing expenses.
-When working with a full-service real estate agent, professional listing photography is almost always going to be included — and many agents offer aerial photography and 3D tours as well as part of their listing package.
+When working with a full-service real estate agent, professional listing photography is almost always going to be included — and many agents offer aerial photography and 3D tours as part of their listing package.

 Step 6: Market your home to buyers